 In lieu of salary and stability, this generation values freedom, personal growth and meaningful work.
 They command autonomy, empowerment and flexibility.
 They want to be challenged and inspired and they want to know “why”…because they want to make a difference.

-If companies can understand and tap into the intrinsic motivators of this generation, they will attract a dynamic, creative and bold workforce that will be as loyal, if not more loyal, as those from previous generations.
+If companies can understand and tap into the intrinsic motivators of this generation, they will effectively attract a dynamic, creative and bold workforce that will be as loyal, if not more loyal, as those from previous generations.
 That’s not to say that the previous generations don’t care about an exceptional working environment.
 The difference is: Millennials demand the things we all want but never had the courage to require.

 Half of HR managers feel their selection methodology is suitable for Gen Y, according to Spenglerfox’s Generation Y Survey but only 27 percent feel it actually amounts to best practice.
 Most are still relying on outdated techniques to attract talent, such as agencies, newspaper ads and recruitment fairs.